lcrespom/flash-cards/README.md

 	- Save settings
 	- Edit access only to your own cards
 - Sound effects
+- UX
-- UX: provide some way to exit card game
+	- Provide some way to exit card game
+	- Route transitions